“As the Boots Turn” #3: An Episode of Road Rage (almost)

 - Happiness and Subjective Well-Being (positivepsychology.org.uk)

-Posted on Wed, Apr 18, 2012, in Everything Else and tagged aggressive driving, cellphones, commuting, cow chips, cow-pies, daily commute, Dallas, Dallas TX, DFW, distracted driving, Driving, Health, MAD, mental health, Mothers Against Drunk Driving, Road rage, rude driving, stress, stress on the roads, tailgaters, texting, Texting while driving, Tonks, Toyota Tacoma, two second rule, unsafe drivers, unsafe driving, Wisconsin State Cow Chip Throw and Festival..
+Posted on Wed, Apr 18, 2012, in Misc and tagged aggressive driving, cellphones, commuting, cow chips, cow-pies, daily commute, Dallas, Dallas TX, DFW, distracted driving, Driving, Health, MAD, mental health, Mothers Against Drunk Driving, Road rage, rude driving, stress, stress on the roads, tailgaters, texting, Texting while driving, Tonks, Toyota Tacoma, two second rule, unsafe drivers, unsafe driving, Wisconsin State Cow Chip Throw and Festival..
 Bookmark the permalink.
 16 Comments.